pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * The general rallied his troops around him.
 * Ok, everybody!
 Rally around me!
 I've got some news to share!
 * There was a big political rally at the town square today.
+* My girl friend and I went on a road rally last weekend.

 ## raise raised (d) (reg)
 * We raised our daughter to the best of our ability.